mrudat/Factorio-OR-Nodes/README.md

 * Fish - a category all of their own
 * loot from killing units
 * water from an offshore pump

-Still working on simplifying dependencies for And nodes.